Kayadakrinsi/Drawing-app/README.md

 # Drawing-app

-This an simple drawing application anyone can use easily.
+This is a simple drawing application anyone can use easily.

 Preview is as follow: